coreos/tectonic-docs/Documentation/tutorials/sandbox/install.md

 vagrant up --provider=virtualbox
 ```

-Watch Sandbox install, and spin up your cluster.
+Watch Sandbox install and the cluster spin up.
 This should take 20-40 minutes, depending on your connection.
-Follow the instructions at the bottom of the terminal to launch Tectonic Console, and use kubectl with the cluster.
+Follow the instructions at the bottom of the terminal to launch Tectonic Console, and to use kubectl with the cluster.

 * Log in to your cluster using the Console URL displayed in the terminal.
-If you receive an error page saying that the connection is not private, click **Advanced**, then **Proceed** to log in.
+If you see an error that the connection is not private (because the TLS certificate is self-signed), click **Advanced**, then **Proceed** to log in.
-* Enter the username and password provided, and click **Log In**.
+* Enter the username and password provided, then click **Log In**.

 To re-enable Hyper-V after exploring Tectonic Sandbox, run: